andreale28/Polars-Analysis/README.md

 # Polars Analysis

+A pipeline to pull data from S3 and process using Polars, Delta-RS and DuckDB
 ## Design

 In this project, we will use `polars` , `duckdb` and `pyarrow` as main data stack